craiga/craiga/manual.markdown

 ## Things I need

 - I'm a very social person.
 Spending time with my colleagues in a non-work environment is important to me.
+- I need to understand the wider context of the work I'm doing.
+I like to be included in discussions and decisions about product development if possible.

 ## Things I struggle with